 - Unsalted butter – Learn more: Unsalted or Salted Butter: Which is Better for Baking?

-- Light brown sugar – You’ll want to use light brown sugar in this cake, not dark; dark brown sugar has a more pronounced molasses flavor that won’t play well with the rest of the ingredients here.
+- Sugar – I like to use both granulated sugar and light brown sugar in this recipe.
+You’ll want to use light brown sugar in this cake, not dark; dark brown sugar has a more pronounced molasses flavor that won’t play well with the rest of the ingredients here.

 - Egg – Let this come to room temperature so it holds more air when beaten.

-- Vanilla extract – If you have almond extract on hand, it would be lovely in this recipe!
+- Vanilla extract – If you have almond extract on hand instead, it would be lovely in this recipe!

 - Milk – Whole milk is always best for baking!